scottzach1/Project-Beans/project_requirement/project-requirement.md

    components can be reasonably obtained or produced by a member of the public.
 This means that no unreasonably uncommon or expensive components will be used as part of the manufacturing of the rocket.
-   ***TODO*** This includes 3d printers, and ...
-(What else is essential to produce or assemble the pcb / components of the rocket.
+   This also includes any parts used to produce or assemble the PCB / components of the rocket.
+We will also avoid use of 3d printers, for the same reasons.

 ***Software Requirements***